NVIDIA/spark-xgboost-examples/README.md

+# Note:
+## This repo has been deprecated.
+We provide a new public repo  [spark-rapids-examples](https://github.com/NVIDIA/spark-rapids-examples), which includes not only XGBoost examples but also Spark ETL examples on GPU with our [spark-rapids](https://github.com/NVIDIA/spark-rapids).

 This repo provides docs and example applications that demonstrate the RAPIDS.ai GPU-accelerated XGBoost-Spark project.
 It now supports Spark 3.0.0+

 ## Examples